AjIndia77/DevOps/Kubernetes/kubernetes-cheat-sheet.md

   Namespace: A way to divide resources in a cluster for different projects or teams.

-🔁 Workload Management
+<h4>🔁 Workload Management</h4>
-Deployment: Manages a set of identical pods to ensure the correct number are running.
+-Deployment: Manages a set of identical pods to ensure the correct number are running.

-ReplicaSet: Ensures a specified number of pod copies are running at all times.
+-ReplicaSet: Ensures a specified number of pod copies are running at all times.

-DaemonSet: Ensures a pod runs on all or some nodes.
+-DaemonSet: Ensures a pod runs on all or some nodes.

-StatefulSet: Manages stateful applications, keeping track of each pod's identity.
+-StatefulSet: Manages stateful applications, keeping track of each pod's identity.

-Job: Runs a task until it completes successfully.
+-Job: Runs a task until it completes successfully.

-CronJob: Runs tasks on a scheduled basis.
+-CronJob: Runs tasks on a scheduled basis.

-🔌 Networking & Services
+<h4>🔌 Networking & Services</h4>
-Service: Exposes a set of pods as a network service.
+-Service: Exposes a set of pods as a network service.

 Ingress: Manages external access to services, usually HTTP.